circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 - add an SSH to a user's account

 **Note:**
-CircleCI feels strongly about only asking for permissions that are absolutely necessary.
+CircleCI only asks for
+permissions that are absolutely necessary.
-However, CircleCI is constrained by the specific permissions each VCS provider supplies.
+However, CircleCI is constrained by the specific permissions each VCS provider chooses to supply.
 For example, getting a list of a user's repos from GitHub requires write access because GitHub does not provide a read-only permission.

+If you feel strongly about reducing the number of permissions CircleCI uses, consider contacting your VCS provider to communicate your concerns.

 ## Permissions for Team Accounts